-Webix DataProcessor is a functional library that lets you "communicate" with a server-side backend.
+Webix DataProcessor is a mixin that lets you "communicate" with a server-side backend.
 DataProcessor:

 Without DataProcessor, you need to attach corresponding functions to component events (onAfterInsert/Update/Delete) to get data ready for processing.